-Report Title TREASURY MANAGEMENT STRATEGY, ANNUAL INVESTMENT STRATEGY AND MINIMUM REVENUE PROVISION POLICY STATEMENT 2020/21 Purpose of Report This report outlines the Council's prudential indicators for 2020/21 - 2022/23 and sets out the treasury strategy for this period.
+Report Title TREASURY INVESTMENT PROVISION PO STRATEGY • Purpose of Report This report outlines the Council's prudential indicators for 2021/22 - 2023/24 and sets out the treasury strategy for this period.
 It fulfils three key reports required by the Local Government Act 2003: reporting prudential indicators required by the CIPFA Prudential Code for Capital Finance in Local Authorities; a treasury management strategy in accordance with the CIPFA Code of Practice on Treasury Management; an investment strategy in accordance with the MHCLG investment guidance.
-Decision(s) It also fulfils the statutory duty to approve a minimum revenue policy (MRP) statement for 2020/21.
-Decision(s) The Audit and Standards Committee at their meeting on 28 January 2020 RECOMMENDED that Council: 1. adopt the prudential indicators and limits for 2020/21 to 2022/23; 2. approve the treasury management strategy 2020/21, and the treasury prudential indicators; 3. approve the investment strategy 2020/21, and the detailed criteria for specified and non-specified investments; and 4. approve the MRP Statement 2020/21.
+It also fulfils the statutory duty to approve a minimum revenue policy (MRP) statement for 2021/22.
+Decision(s) The Audit and Standards Committee RECOMMENDS that Council: a) adopt the prudential indicators and limits for 2021/22 to 2023/24; b) approve the Treasury Management Strategy 2021/22, and the treasury prudential indicators; c) approve the Investment Strategy 2021/22, and the detailed criteria for specified and non-specified investments, and d) approve the MRP Statement 2021/22.
+Consultation and Feedback Link Asset Serv rices (LAS) Report Author Graham Bailey, E-mail: graham. bailey@stroud.g ov.uk Options Full Council is required to adopt the prudential indicators and approve the annual treasury management strategy.
+These are largely determined by the Council's revenue and capital budget decisions when setting the 2021/22 Council Tax, Housing rent levels and the capital programme.
+Background Papers None Appendices A. Investments as at 31 December 2021 B. Explanation of Prudential Indicators C. Economic Background D. Treasury Management Scheme of Delegation Implications (further details at the end of the report) Financial No Financial Legal Equality Environmental